linebender/vello/README.md

 ### Bevy

+> **Warning**
+> This example currently does not compile.
+We expect to resolve this as soon as Bevy updates to wgpu 0.16

 The [Bevy] example ([examples/with_bevy](examples/with_bevy)) demonstrates using Vello within a [Bevy] application.
 This currently draws to a [`wgpu`] `Texture` using `vello`, then uses that texture as the faces of a cube.